 As the owner of several businesses, Jonathan wanted to create a true measure of workplace engagement so he could learn how to build a happier, healthier workforce.
 The first step was to develop a world-class methodology, which he did in collaboration with academics at the University of Plymouth.

-With The Sunday Times on board as a publishing partner, we launched the first list in 2001, and have continued to grow and develop ever since.
+We launched the first Best Companies to Work For list in 2001, and have continued to grow and develop ever since.
 We now have the people in place to not only measure true engagement, but to improve it.
 And with improvements in the way the data is reported on, we can look into businesses in a more detailed and effective way than any other organisation.

-Our lists and accreditations are now recognised as the standard in workplace engagement, with specific categories for small organisations, medium-sized organisations, large organisations and not-for-profit organisations and one dedicated to housing associations.
+Our Best Companies to Work For Lists and Best Companies Accreditation are now recognised as the standard in workplace engagement, with specific categories for small organisations, medium-sized organisations, large organisations and Not For Profit organisations and one dedicated to housing associations.

 Today we work with some of the world’s best-known organisations: measuring, improving and recognising great workplace engagement.